REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

 Now let's create a *HorizontalPodAutoscaler* to add more *Pods* when the memory usage is over 85%, this is based on the `requests` rather than the `limits`, so in this example Kubernetes will add new *Pods* when the 5 minute average memory usage is above 42.5Mi and it will keep adding *Pods* until the memory usage is back under the target.
 Kubernetes will also remove *Pods* when they are no longer needed.

-> Note: Since we are using a stress testing tool in this example the memory usage will never drop so make sure you set `maxReplicas` otherwise Kubernetes will keep adding *Pods* until all your *Nodes* are full.
+> WARNING: Since we are using a stress testing tool in this example the memory usage will never drop so make sure you set `maxReplicas` to a fairly small value, otherwise Kubernetes will keep adding *Pods* and could end up filling your *Nodes* completely.

 Create a file with the following content.